-Our results suggest that proactive ICU transfers can improve patient outcomes on average.
-However, we wish to gain a better understanding of these improvements for patients of varying severity, as measured by their EDIP2 score.
-To do this, we will obtain the estimated mortality and residual length-of-stay (LOS) when transferred or not transferred to the ICU for each EDIP2 score and use these estimates to calibrate a simulation model in Section 5.
+Our results suggest that ICU transfers can improve patient outcomes on average.
+We will utilize these results to obtain the estimated mortality and remaining length-of-stay (LOS) when transferred or not transferred to the ICU for patients of varying EDIP2 severity to calibrate a simulation model in Section 5.